GIGABOOST.AI

 • How Are Founders Closing Rounds Today?

-The most successful founders in 2026 treat their outreach like a technical acquisition project.
-They don't spend their days manually hunting for leads; they act as the "Closer" for an automated stack.
+The most successful founders in 2026 treat their outreach like a technical acquisition project — they act as the "Closer" for an automated stack rather than spending their days manually hunting for leads.
+The discovery is automated; the closing conversation is human.

 By leveraging an approval queue, these founders maintain a high-signal presence while the machine handles the 40 hours a week of administrative labor.